The probabilistic world: Fermions

 If $t$ and $t'$ label different families of hypersurfaces in $\mathbb{R}^d$ we can build different clock systems based on $t$ or $t'$ as an ordering variable.
 The clock systems related by diffeomorphisms correspond in this case to different time structures.

+Invariance under general coordinate transformations is often realized by the introduction of some metric field.
+This metric field may be a composite of more fundamental fields, as the fermions in spinor gravity~\cite{Wetterich:2011yf,Hebecker:2003iw,Wetterich:2003wr}.
+Even more generally we may infer a metric field from the two-point correlation function of an appropriate observables~\cite{CWGEO}.
+From the metric one can derive geodesics and quantities as proper time along a given geodesic.
+In ref.~\cite{Rubakov:2022fqk} it has been shown how a frame invariant version of geodesics can be inferred from the oscillatory behavior of suitable clocks.

-It is remarkable how the basic concepts of special and general relativity are already present in the formulation of probabilistic time as an ordering structure among observables. \addtocontents{toc}{ }
+It is remarkable how the basic concepts of special and general relativity are already present in the formulation of probabilistic time as an ordering structure among observables.

-\subsection{Probabilistic and deterministic evolution}
+\section{Probabilistic and\\deterministic\\evolution}

 Different types of evolution are distinguished by the way how the probabilistic information propagates.
 This is reflected by the question how boundary properties influence the behavior in the bulk.
 One prototype are probabilistic systems with a finite correlation length, as the one-dimensional Ising model with finite $\beta$.
 For a location inside the bulk, with distance many correlation lengths away from the boundary, the local probabilistic system is characterized by a unique equilibrium state.
 The details of the boundary condition, or the ``boundary information'', are eventually lost.
 Another prototype are oscillating systems, for which the boundary information is transported inside the bulk without loss.
 The properties far inside the bulk respond to a change of boundary conditions.